Free Project Support from WoodWorks – Learn more

 • Sq. footage

-The eight-story project will be the first Type-IVC IBC Building Code building permitted in the City of Seattle.
-The project exposed the CLT ceilings and wooden column and beams within the units, hallways and lobby.
-126-units are provided, including an outdoor courtyard, bike parking, retail, laundry.
-The project is on track to receive a Building Permit from the City of Seattle in April 2021 and start construction in 2021 Q2.
-With Skipstone Development, Swinerton Construction, DCI Engineering, and a fully integrated team using extensive Building Information Modeling (BIM) for prefabrication of all Mass Timber elements.
-Supported by a generous USFS/WIG grant from the United States Department of Agriculture.
+The eight-story project is the first IBC Type IV-C workforce housing project permitted in the United States.
+The project exposes the CLT ceilings and glulam column and beams within the units, hallways and lobby, along with two Mass Plywood Panel (MPP) exit stairs.
+126 studio and 1-bedroom units are provided, and the building includes an outdoor amenity courtyard, bike parking, retail, laundry.
+Led by architect atelierjones, the project was completed in Dec.
+2023 for owner, Community Roots Housing.
+With Skipstone, Linage, DCI, TimberLab, Swinerton Construction and a fully integrated team using extensive Building Information Modeling (BIM) for prefabrication of all Mass Timber elements.
+Supported by a 2019 USFS grant.

-This video explores the creation of 2-hour rated glulam beam-to-column connections on Heartwood, an 8-story Type IV-C building in Seattle, WA.
+This video explores the creation of 2-hour rated glulam beam-to-column connections on Heartwood, the 8-story Type IV-C building in Seattle, WA.
 Hear from project team members about the design, fabrication, and construction process they undertook to blend traditional joinery techniques with cutting-edge mass timber fabrication advancements.
 Featuring Adam Jongeward, PE SE; DCI Engineers; Taylor Cabot and Lauren Magasko, Timberlab.

 • Construction Cost:

-$25 million
+$29 million

 • Construction Type: